+Combining Corollary \ref{cor1.3} and the above discussion, we prove a result stated in \cite{Bo1}.
+(The proof of this statement in \cite{Bo1} was incomplete; the reason given in \cite{Bo1} for $T=0$ is insufficient.)

+\begin{coro} There exists no pluriclosed metric on the complex structures on $\#_k(S^3\times S^3)$ for any $k\geq 2$ constructed from the conifold transition. \end{coro}

+This shows that the balanced metrics are the {\sl only} known special hermitian metrics on these manifolds (c.f. \cite{Bo1}).
+We add that in \cite{Bo2} it is proved that their holomorphic tangent bundles are stable with respect to any Gaudchon metric. \vsp

-This theorem will play an important role in investigating the geometry of Calabi-Yau threefolds within the framework of Reid's conjecture.
-To shed lights on the immense collection of diverse Calabi-Yau threefolds, Reid conjectured that all Calabi-Yau threefolds fit into a single universal moduli space in which families of smooth Calabi-Yau's are connected by certain birational transformations and smoothings \cite{Reid}.
+We believe that the theorem will play an important role in investigating the geometry of Calabi-Yau threefolds within the framework of Reid's conjecture.
+To shed lights on the immense collection of diverse Calabi-Yau threefolds, Reid conjectured that all Calabi-Yau threefolds are connected by deformations and singular transitions \cite{Reid}.